 LêNA BùI, relationships between people and health research

 Lêna Bùi was born in Danang (Vietnam) but currently lives and works in Saigón.
-With her fascinating and conceptual work Lêna explores the boundaries of science, myths and different realities and looks into how human behavior is shaped.
-Her concerns are focused on how different cultural, socioeconomic and sociopolitical backgrounds can affect and influence the way human being behaves.
+With her fascinating conceptual work, Lêna explores the boundaries of science, myths and different realities and looks into how human behaviour is shaped.
+Her concerns are focused on how different cultural, socioeconomic and sociopolitical backgrounds can affect and influence the way human beings behave.
 My first approach to Lêna Bùi’s work was at the exhibition Foreign Bodies, Common Ground displayed at London Wellcome Collection.